x5queal/HexaDonut-Reversi/readme.md

 waterdrop.wav is not really a working audio file, I don't want to copyright infringement.

 # To-do
-Fix and add comments (need to translate them to English)
+Fix and add comments (need to translate them to English).